5 Common Myths that Get in the Way of Your Will Power

-The reality is that your estate will be taxed, and quite significantly.
-Choosing to support charities that you respect can reduce, and in some cases, even eliminate the taxes to be paid.
-An advisor can help make sense of this for your particular situation, and you can find an estate advisor here.
+Also, the reality is that your estate will be taxed, perhaps more than you realize.
+Choosing to support charities that you care about can reduce, and in some cases, even eliminate the taxes to be paid.
+A financial advisor can help make sense of this for your particular situation.
+If you don’t already have a financial advisor, you can find one here.

 2. I need to be wealthy with a big estate to make a gift to charity in my Will.

 The majority of charitable gifts in Wills are left by Canadians of average means.
 You may be surprised to find that when all of your assets are realized, you too will have a tidy sum for support of both loved ones and your favourite causes.

 We estimate that if only 3.5% more ordinary Canadians included a gift in their Will in the coming decade, this would result in $40 billion dollars being directed to charitable causes.
 No matter the size of your estate, you can be a part of this impressive movement for change.

 3. Leaving a gift in a Will is complicated.